-Renting an emergency backup generator during a natural disaster or other power outage can be a challenging,
+Renting an industrial emergency backup generator during a natural disaster or other power outage can be a

-if not an overwhelming undertaking.
-When a widespread power outage occurs, industrial rental generators become scarce very quickly.
+challenging, if not an overwhelming undertaking.
+When a widespread power outage occurs, industrial rental generators become scarce very

-If you look at the statistical data on the number of businesses that lost power during any of the recent hurricanes, tornadoes, floods, etc., they numbered in the tens of thousands.
+If you look at the statistical data on the number of businesses that lost power during recent hurricanes, tornadoes, floods, or fires, they numbered in the tens of thousands.
 Businesses that had an emergency power plan, experienced a dramatically reduced impact to their operations, revenue and profit.

-Preparation is the key to ensuring your business will have access to emergency power, when and where you need it.
+Preparation is the key to ensuring your business or construction site will have access to emergency power, when and where you need it.

-Here are some things to consider as you develop your disaster readiness plan related to power:
+Here are some things to consider as you develop your disaster relief plan related to power:

 Determining power needs: